alphagov/pp-puppet/README.md

 You will need access to the repos:

 - `pp-puppet` obviously, DUH!
-- `pp-puppet-secrets` for secrets when provisioning _real_ environments
+- `pp-deployment` for secrets when provisioning _real_ environments

 # WARNING: This is a Public Repo

 It is not expected that any secret data (keys, certificates, your inside leg measurement) is committed to this repo.
 Anything in here is in the public domain and should only be used for test environments.
-Secret data for real environments should be in the `pp-puppet-secrets` repo and will be combined with this when deploying real machines.
+Secret data for real environments should be in the `pp-deployment` repo and will be combined with this when deploying real machines.

 # Setup

-The preferred method of installing Vagrant is through Bundler.
-This allows us to pin specific versions.
-However if you already have a system-wide installation that should also work.

 It is recommended that you use Ruby 1.9 through rbenv. `alphagov/gds-boxen` can also set this up for you.
 Alternatively you can read about how to do it yourself [here](https://github.com/sstephenson/rbenv/#homebrew-on-mac-os-x) and [here](http://dan.carley.co/blog/2012/02/07/rbenv-and-bundler/).

+You will need to install all the gems:

+    bundle install --without NONEXISTENT

 ## Tests!